 Parents consider their child's health care professionals to be their most trusted source of information when it comes to vaccines.
 This is true even for parents who are vaccinehesitant or who have considered delaying one or more vaccines.
-Therefore, you have a critical role in helping parents choose vaccines for their child.
+Therefore, you have a critical role in discussing vaccines for children, it is best to remember most parents are planning to accept vaccines and to introduce the topic with that in mind.
+State the child will receive vaccines as though you presume that parents are ready to accept recommended vaccines for their child during that visit.
+For example: